spdustin/nws-api-client-python/README.md

 ## Summary

 weather.gov API: weather.gov API

+> [!NOTE]
+> The National Weather Service would like to know who is using their API.
+Please include a user agent with all API requests where value = your company name and email (a contactable email address).
+This is the same as the HTTP header 'User-Agent'.
+They'd also like to be able to contact you if there's an issue with your use of the API.

 For more information about the API: [Full API documentation](https://www.weather.gov/documentation/services-web-api)
 <!-- End Summary [summary] -->